sandv123/air-pollution-analytics/README.md

 2.  _Retrieve the raw data_: a Lakeflow job runs a Python script to call the external API and retrieve the raw data.
 3.  _Store the raw data_: the raw data is stored in a landing volume within the `00_landing` schema.
 4.  _Ingest data into_ `bronze` _tables_: a Lakeflow declariative pipeline is run to ingest the raw data into a Delta table and perform initial transformations.
 The tables are stored in `01_bronze` schema and Lakeflow pipeline expectations are applied to start improving the data quality.
 5.  _Deduplicate data and move to_ `silver`: a Lakeflow job runs a streaming query against the bronze data, for each record generates a unique ID, and deduplicates the data.
 Result is stored in a Delta table in the `02_silver` schema.
-The information about weather and polition sensors, locations, and measured parameters is extracted, the data is normalized.
+The information about weather and pollution sensors, locations, and measured parameters is extracted, the data is normalized.
 6.  _Compute business aggregates_: a Lakeflow declarative pipeline processes the data to prepare hourly, daily and monthly aggregates, denormalize the data for easy consumption.
 Resulting aggregates are stored in the `03_gold` layer and used for data analysis.

 ## Data quality